-- Configuration management is the name given to the general process of managing a changing software system. - ♦ The aim of configuration management is to support the system integration process so that all developers can access the project code and documents in a controlled way, find out what changes have been made, and compile and link components to create a system. - ♦ See also Chapter 25.
+Configuration management is the name given to the general process of managing a changing software system.

+To support the system integration process so that all developers can access the project code and documents in a controlled way, find out what changes have been made, and compile and link components to create a system.